 It seems hard to believe that the original Toy Story was released in 1995, nearly 25 years ago!
 I remember being blown away by the state-of-the-art visuals, the fun story, and the memorable characters.
 Now that I have four kids of my own, Toy Story has once again become a favorite in my home.

-That fun story has continued on through the years, and here we are, about to see the newest installment: Toy Story 4.
-We definitely plan to see it in theaters next summer!
+That fun story has continued on through the years, and here we are, now watching Toy Story 4!
 I’m sure the kids will want to buy all the toys too.
-Not to mention visiting the new Toy Story Land in Orlando… Who knows, maybe we’ll be able to plan a trip to Disney World next year too.
+Not to mention visiting the new Toy Story Land in Orlando… Who knows, maybe we’ll be able to plan a trip to Disney World next year.

 About Toy Story 4